Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------
+Changes in Sku r31.14
+- The operators list in aura conditions is now showing only valid operators for the selected attribut
+- Fix for aura attributes in combat, source unit attackable, and target unit attackable to work with equal false and unequal operators
+- Option to bind a new key to action buttons re-added to the action bar menu
+- Tooltips for auction house items are now showing names and stats for items with random enchantments (x of the Whale, Owl, Wolf, etc)

 ## Changes in Sku r31.13
 - Outlands - Blade's Edge Mountains map data added, mapped by Lironah and Emilylorange
 - The auction house history data is back. :) There _should_ be no more risk for errors with lost settings/auras/etc. However, it is a complex topic, and I would suggest to backup your WTF folder before using this update.
 Just to be on the safe side.
 Even if it shouldn't be required. :)